 To file for a patent, you must first determine what type of invention you have, as well as the type of patent to apply for.
 Once you have these, you can file a patent in just a few steps.
 Hiring an attorney makes this step much easier, as they handle the paperwork for you.

 If you need help with avoiding obviousness in your patent claims, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.